Camm66/LogAnalysis/README.md

 metrics in a plain text format:
 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
-3. On which days did more than 1% of requests lead to errors?
+3. On which days did more than 1% of page requests lead to errors?

 ## Linux VM Installation
 This module operates on a PostgreSQL Database Server provided by a Linux